boeboe/istio-cert-secret-creator/README.md

 In most Istio use cases, when a workload starts, an `istio-agent` component running in `istio-proxy` container creates CSR request for the workload and sends it to Istiod via gRPC API.
 Istiod signs the CSR request and sends back the signed certificate to `istio-agent`.
 Envoy proxy (running in the same `istio-proxy` container as `istio-agent`) then requests the certificate from istio-agent via SDS API.
 The certificate in the Envoy proxy sidecar represents the [workload identity](https://istio.io/latest/docs/concepts/security/#istio-identity) and is used during [mTLS](https://istio.io/latest/docs/concepts/security/#mutual-tls-authentication) establishment and is the cornerstone of Istio's [authentication](https://istio.io/latest/docs/concepts/security/#authentication-policies) and [authorization](https://istio.io/latest/docs/concepts/security/#authorization-policies).

-In some cases, however, users want to join the mesh with a valid certificate, without relying on the `istio-proxy` sidecar.
+In some cases, however, operational admins want workloads to join the mesh with a valid certificate, without relying on the `istio-proxy` sidecar.
 Some use cases include:
  - Windows container POD's running on Windows Kubernetes nodes.
 The `istio-proxy` sidecar currently does not support Windows environments.
  - Concerns about latency introduced by sidecar injection, or other reasons to directly terminate mTLS in the application.

+Note that depending on the use case (**sidecar workload => secret mounting workload** vs **secret mounting workload => sidecar workload**), some of the features offered by the `envoy-proxy` sidecar will not be available.

 ## Build